-- determine whether the actual terms and conditions of any transaction, operation, scheme, agreement or understanding meeting paragraph (a) of the definition of "affected transaction" differ from the terms and conditions that would have existed if the parties had been independent persons dealing at arm's length; and - to calculate their taxable income based on the arm's length terms and conditions of the affected transaction if there is a difference which results or will result in a tax benefit for one of the parties to the affected transaction.
+- determine whether the actual terms and conditions of any transaction, operation, scheme, agreement or understanding meeting paragraph (a) of the definition of "affected transaction"39 differ from the terms and conditions that would have existed if the parties had been independent persons dealing at arm's length; and - to calculate their taxable income based on the arm's length terms and conditions of the affected transaction if there is a difference which results or will result in a tax benefit for one of the parties to the affected transaction.

-In general, a headquarter company must comply with the provisions of section 31.
+A headquarter company must comply with section 31 except in the circumstances provided for in section 31(5) as discussed below.
 For example, section 31 will apply to the rendering of managerial services between a headquarter company and connected persons who are not residents.
-However, there are two areas when, in specific circumstances, section 31 is not applied to a headquarter company.
-The two areas and specific circumstances are discussed below.